top of page

 Jun 28, 20246 min read

-Tendon training for climber: how to prevent Injury
+Shoulder Tendon training for climbers: how to prevent climbing Injuries

 Becca Catlin